matthewjohnson42/memex-service/docker/README.md

 #### `docker-compose-up.sh`

-Invokes the build script, then uses docker-compose to start containers from the built images.
+Invokes the build script, then uses the `docker-compose` command line utility to start containers.

-## process

-Helper scripts prepare the execution environment for Docker image builds, run the Docker image builds, then use docker-compose to start docker containers from the built Docker images.
-Root helper script is `docker-compose-up.sh`.

-Mongo uses a two-container start process.
-The first container is the container used by the running app.
-The second is a temporary container that initializes the first with default user data.

-## docker technical design

-Uses Docker volumes on the ElasticSearch and Mongo instances for data persistence.

-Uses a Docker network to connect the containers.